SuperBrawl II

 SuperBrawl II was the second SuperBrawl professional wrestling pay-per-view (PPV) event produced by World Championship Wrestling (WCW).
 The event took place on February 29, 1992, from the Milwaukee Auditorium in Milwaukee, Wisconsin.

 Nine matches took place at the event, with one being a dark match.
 The main event was a singles match between Lex Luger and Sting for the WCW World Heavyweight Championship.
 Sting pinned Luger to win the match and win the title.
 This would be Luger's final match in WCW until 1995; he joined the World Bodybuilding Federation (WBF) and later the World Wrestling Federation (WWF) after this match.
 Other featured matches on the card were Rick Rude versus Ricky Steamboat for the United States Heavyweight Championship, Jushin Liger versus Brian Pillman for the Light Heavyweight Championship, Arn Anderson and Bobby Eaton versus The Steiner Brothers for the World Tag Team Championship and Barry Windham and Dustin Rhodes versus Larry Zbyszko and Steve Austin in a tag team match.

 Production

 Background

 At the Starrcade pay-per-view on December 29, 1991, WCW announced that the SuperBrawl II pay-per-view event would take place on February 29, 1992.

 Storylines

 The event featured wrestlers from pre-existing scripted feuds and storylines.
-Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.
-Storylines between the characters played out on WCW's television programs Worldwide, Pro, Power Hour, Main Event and World Championship Wrestling.